The Administration of Student Affairs

 - Office of the Dean of Students

-- Department of Student Health, located on Brandon Avenue, provides a broad and comprehensive range of health services, by appointment and in urgent need.
+- Department of Student Health and Wellness, located on Brandon Avenue, provides a broad and comprehensive range of health services, by appointment and in urgent need.
 The majority of basic medical services are covered by the Student Health Fee and do not require additional cost or insurance filings.
 In addition to core health services as listed below, assistance regarding nutrition, recovery programming, and many other focused needs is available.

 Newcomb Hall serves as the main center of undergraduate student activities at the University, in addition to a satellite facility, 1515 University Ave, which is located in the heart of the Corner area adjacent to Grounds.
 Conveniently located adjacent to the main UVA Bookstore and the Central Grounds Parking Garage, Newcomb houses Fresh Food Co., one of three residential dining rooms on Grounds; a U.S. Postal Service branch; a Bank of America full-service bank; offices for several units within the Office of the Dean of Students; the Student Activities Center; the Multicultural Student Center; the LGBTQ Center; the Interfaith Student Center, the Latinx Student Center, offices for key student organizations, such as Student Council and the Honor Committee; and meeting rooms for students, faculty, and staff.
 To reserve space in Newcomb, contact Newcomb Hall Event Planning Services.